High Falls Trail near Cashiers, NC at Lake Glenville

 The High Falls Trail veers to the west at .25 miles, descending stone stairs and catching the first sights and sounds of the nearby West Fork Tuckasegee.
 The hike trails the river downstream, descending more stone stairs and crossing a bridge made from wide-trunked hemlock.
-The hike swings northbound, following a wide meander of the river, crossing a raised boardwalk and descending more stone stairs at .4 mile.
+The trail swings northbound, following a broad meander of the river, crossing a raised boardwalk and descending more stone stairs at .4 mile.

 The trail begins its steepest descent at .5 mile, climbing down an extended stretch of stone stairs and swinging through switchbacks.

 The hike passes a small, just-barely-in-sight waterfall at .6 mile, following warnings to stay on the marked High Falls Trail.
-The trail meanders under a huge, towering, mossy rock outcrop before making its final descent to the waterfall.
+The trail meanders under a massive, towering, mossy rock outcrop before making its final descent to the waterfall.

-(This stretch of the river is popular with kayakers on release days, a 5.5 mile stretch of whitewater with class III – IV rapids after a Lake Glenville dam release.
+(This stretch of the river is popular with kayakers on release days, a 5.5 mile stretch of whitewater with Class III – IV rapids after a Lake Glenville Dam release.
 For more info on kayaking the West Fork Tuckasegee, see the guide at American Whitewater.)

 Departing High Falls, the hike retraces its steps to the trailhead.
 It’s an almost unrelenting climb of over 500 feet elevation – and a great (but short) workout.
 The trail reaches the trailhead at 1.4 miles, completing the hike.